 Navigate on Autopilot

-Navigate on Autopilot is arguably the most exciting Autopilot feature released in years and provides a glimpse of what Full Self-Driving is capable of.
+Navigate on Autopilot is arguably the most exciting Autopilot feature released in years and provides a glimpse of what autonomous driving is capable of.
 Navigate on Autopilot is a freeway-only function, allowing the vehicle to navigate itself autonomously towards a destination from a freeway on-ramp to exit, changing lanes and switching freeways as required.
 It will also automatically changes lanes to avoid slow traffic, as needed.
 This system effectively combines Traffic Aware Cruise Control (TACC), Autosteer and Auto Lane Change capabilities to provide an almost fully automated driving solution.

 Note that while Navigate on Autopilot was released in late 2018, it still requires the driver to confirm lanes changes for now.
 Tesla has said that once enough Tesla drivers have used the system on real roads (about 10 million miles), it will use that data to train the system and then remove the confirmation restriction.
-It’s estimated that will occur in early 2019.
+It’s estimated that will occur in mid 2019.

 How to Use It: To use Navigate on Autopilot you must enable it in Settings, under Autopilot.
 When you’re ready to use it, enter your destination into the navigation system.
 If the route uses freeways, then you’ll see a “Navigate on Autopilot” button in the navigation system, press it to activate it.